Query results for : May 2014

 Basic steps are:

-that contains a self signed (or trusted ) certificate
+1. Create a key ring file that contains a self signed (or trusted ) certificate

 For more information on how to create a self signed CA, read the-dummies-guide-to-2048-bit-ssl-self-signed-certificates-in-domino.htm